kairos-io/kairos-docs/content/en/docs/Advanced/sys-extensions.md

 The enablement of the system extensions service is done at the last step in the `initramfs` stage to not collide with anything in those stage writing to the directories under `/usr/local` (mounted from persistent partition), as some dirs get mounted as read only, they could collide with the stages writing to those dirs.

-So if using binaries from the system extensions is needed during boot, make sure they are done after the `initramfs` stage.
-Otherwise they wont be available in earlier stages.
+So, if using binaries from the system extensions is needed during boot, make sure they are done after the `initramfs` stage.
+Otherwise, they wont be available in earlier stages.

 ### Known issues